Al Hilal (district)

-Al Hilal (الهلال) a is multipurpose district in central Doha.
+Al Hilal (الهلال) is a multipurpose district in central Doha.
 It is home to the Doha Mall, the city's first shopping centre.
 Prior to the 2010 census, Zone 41 comprised Al Hilal West, but the zone was later transferred to Nuaija.
 Many sizable residences are situated here, and the Embassy of India, Doha formerly had its headquarters here.

 Geography

 Al Hilal borders the following districts: